top

 Lion dance

 It is lucky for the lion dance to visit personal home or business.
 Local businessman use cabbages or lettuce dangled outside shops to attract the lions to visit their premises.
 It is especially lucky if the lion decides to put the owner head in its mouth.
-Accompanying the lion dance procession, there are specially trained percussionists using drums.
+Accompanying the lion dance procession, there are specially percussionists using drums.
 Their drums represent the lion's heartbeat and must be continuously played as the lions dance or move from one location to another.
 People thank the lions by giving a fee.

 Lion dance